Charitable Giving Statistics

 28. Environmental and rights nonprofits saw the highest growth in online donations.

-Online charity has been on the rise, and its revenue jumped by 23% in 2017.
-Every sector noted significant improvements, but the biggest progress of 34% and 37% was seen among environmental and rights nonprofits.
+Online charity has been on the rise, making up 12% of the total fundraising in 2021.
+Every sector noted significant improvements, with at least 15% average growth, but the biggest progress of 34% and 37% was seen among environmental and rights nonprofits.

-29. Total online donation revenue has been continually growing.
+29. The total online donation revenue has been continually growing.

 Email marketing is one of the ways charities and nonprofits reach donors.
 The latest nonprofit statistics show that small nonprofits with less than 100,000 subscribers get on average $71 per 1,000 emails sent.
 Medium and large nonprofits with 100,000-500,000 and over 500,000 subscribers generate fewer funds.
 Their respective averages per 1,000 emails sent are $36 and $32.

 32. GivingTuesday remains a popular global event, both offline and online.

 Fundraiser statistics show that in 2021, GivingTuesday collected a total of $2.7 billion, with almost $1 billion coming from online donations.
 In the same year, 35 million adults participated in the US in a variety of ways, and official campaigns were run in over 80 countries.

 There were over 400 community campaigns in 60 countries.
 GivingTuesday is particularly popular in the United States, with donations growth outpacing consumer, Cyber Monday, and Black Friday spending.

 33. Facebook is the top social platform for inspiring charity giving.